 Natural Remedies for Pain and Inflammation

-When you experience pain in the body, its oftentimes because of inflammation.
-Your body becomes inflamed to bring your awareness to an area of the body that needs attention.
+When you experience pain, it’s often due to inflammation.
+Your body becomes inflamed to bring your awareness to an area that needs attention.

 Pain is definitely a signal.

-An injury or imbalance of some sort is causing inflammation which then leads to pain.
-So your first step is to try to establish the cause of the pain.
+An injury or imbalance of some sort is causing inflammation, which then leads to pain.
+So your first step is to determine the cause of the pain.
 Of course, as much as possible, you need to step back and give your body time to heal.
-If you continue to aggravate the inflammation with further activity or trigging behaviour the inflammation and pain will continue.
+If you continue to aggravate the inflammation with further activity or triggering behaviour, the inflammation and pain will continue.

 Inflammation doesn’t just happen on its own.
-It happens and gets worse when the bodies immune response is disrupted.
-Contributing factors can range from poor sleepstress, past injury, poor posture, a sedentary lifestyle, nutrient deficiencies, food intolerances, adrenal or hormonal imbalances, and chronic viral infections to name just a few.
+It happens and gets worse when the body’s immune response is disrupted.
+Contributing factors can range from poor sleepstress, past injury, poor posture, a sedentary lifestyle, nutrient deficiencies, food intolerances, adrenal or hormonal imbalances, and chronic viral infections, to name just a few.

-You can think of the bodies inflammatory response like fire.
-If left unchecked and if it becomes chronic it can lead to a whole cascade of more serious inflammatory conditions in the body.
-As always, it’s important you receive a diagnosis from a medical professional if you’re experiencing chronic or severe pain so that you can rule out more serious conditions.
+You can think of the body’s inflammatory response like fire.
+If left unchecked and becomes chronic, it can lead to a cascade of more serious inflammatory conditions in the body.
+As always, you must receive a diagnosis from a medical professional if you’re experiencing chronic or severe pain so that you can rule out more serious conditions.

-Pharmaceuticals are sometimes a good option for temporary relief, but when taken regularly they can really lead to many more serious concerns.
-Studies show that NSAIDS (this is medications like ibuprofen) can cause stomach ulcers and gastritis after as little as 5 days in a row.
+Pharmaceuticals are sometimes a good option for temporary relief, but when taken regularly, they can really lead to many more serious concerns.
+Studies show that NSAIDS (these are medications like ibuprofen) can cause stomach ulcers and gastritis after as little as 5 days in a row.
 Because of this, it can be helpful to turn to more natural remedies for relief.

-There are many categories of herbs that help with pain.
-But for todays video, I’m going to focus on reducing inflammation in the body overall.
-As you implement these lifestyle changes and herbal remedies it may take some time but you should notice changes to your chronic pain levels.
+Many categories of herbs help with pain.
+But for today’s video, I’m going to focus on reducing overall inflammation.
+As you implement these lifestyle changes and herbal remedies, it may take some time, but you should notice a reduction in your chronic pain levels.

 Basic lifestyle changes can make a profound difference.
-First it’s important to get solid sleep, rest and reduce stress.
+First, it’s important to get solid sleep, rest and reduce stress.
 Make sure you watch my other video on sleep for some tips there.
-I’d also recommend having an epsom salt bath at least once a week to help relieve stress, tension and pain.
-You could add a few drops of pure essential oil of lavender or another calming oil into your bath to help.
+I’d also recommend having an Epsom salt bath at least once a week to help relieve stress, tension and pain.
+You could add a few drops of pure lavender or another calming essential oil to your bath to help.

 It’s super important that you eliminate inflammatory foods.
-This is things like sugar, white flour and alcohol.
-Eat lots of veggies, stay really hydrated with pure water, and get omega 3’s – this can come from food like wild fatty fish, flax, walnuts or chia.
+These are things like sugar, white flour and alcohol.
+Eat lots of veggies, stay really hydrated with pure water, and get omega-3s – this can come from food like wild fatty fish, flax, walnuts or chia.
 Or you can get them by using a supplement.

 Turmeric

 Turmeric is such an incredible herb!
-It’s probably most well known for its yellow color and its use in curries and other Indian dishes.
-But this plant can be used for so much more than flavour and color.
+It’s probably most well-known for its yellow colour and its use in curries and other Indian dishes.
+But this plant can be used for so much more than flavour and colour.

-The easiest way to use turmeric is in your food.
+The easiest way to use turmeric is to add it to your food.
 Use about 1/4 – 1/2 a tsp of the ground root every day for the best results.
-You could also use capsules and in that case, you’ll want to use the dosage and contraindication recommendations on the packaging.
+You could also use capsules; in that case, use the dosage and contraindication recommendations on the packaging.

 Ashwagandha

 The next herb I’d like to highlight is Ashwagandha.
-Ashwaghandha could even be taken at the same time as tumeric.
+Ashwagandha could even be taken at the same time as turmeric.

-Well, I hope that helps you reduce inflammation in the body leading to deeper ease.
-Let me know in the comments below which suggestion you’re going to adopt and if you found this video helpful.
+Well, I hope that helps you reduce inflammation in the body, leading to deeper ease.
+Let me know in the comments below which suggestion you plan to adopt and whether you found this video helpful.

 More To Explore